TungstenTransformation/KTScripts/Text Layout Classification and Registration.md

    Return Words
 End Function

-Public Sub LinearRegression(Vectors As CscXDocFieldAlternatives, Vector As Boolean, Result As CscXDocFieldAlternative, Resolution As Long,AlternativeIndex As Double)
+Public Sub LinearRegression(Vectors As CscXDocFieldAlternatives, Horizontal As Boolean, Result As CscXDocFieldAlternative, Resolution As Long,AlternativeIndex As Double)
    'http://en.wikipedia.org/wiki/Simple_linear_regression' https://www.easycalculation.com/statistics/learn-regression.php
-   'The 1st Alternative has the horizonatal Scaling=M, displacement=B, and Confidence=flatness of the paper.
+   'The 1st Alternative has the horizonatal Scaling=M, Shift=B, and Confidence=flatness of the paper.
-   'The 2nd Alternative has the vertical    Scaling=M, displacement=B, and Confidence=flatness of the paper.
+   'The 2nd Alternative has the vertical    Scaling=M, Shift=B, and Confidence=flatness of the paper.
    Dim X As Double, Y As Double, Sx As Double, Sy As Double, Sxy As Double, Sxx As Double, Syy As Double, V As Long Dim B As Double, M As Double, N As Long, R As Double For V= 0 To Vectors.Count-1
-      If Vector Then
+      If Horizontal Then
          X=Vectors(V).Left
          Y=Vectors(V).Width
       Else